-The Consumer Debt Practicum is a new 2-credit clinical course that will teach trial practice skills and substantive consumer law to J.D. students through participation in the Fair Debt Clinic hosted by the Volunteer Lawyers Project at the Boston Municipal Court – Central Division Small Claims Court.
+The Consumer Debt Practicum is a 2-credit experiential course that will teach trial practice skills and substantive consumer law to JD students through participation in the Consumer Debt Practicum hosted by Greater Boston Legal Services at the Boston Municipal Court – Roxbury Division, Small Claims Session.
+In addition to a weekly class meetings, students attend Small Claims Court 4-6 times per semester to represent low-income consumers facing suit by debt collection firms.

-The Volunteer Lawyers Project staffs the Fair Debt Collection Clinic in Small Claims Court at the Boston Municipal Court (BMC) Central Division, Cambridge District Court and Quincy District Court.
-The clinic provides pro bono representation to low income defendants in small claims court on credit card collection matters.
-Students will attend the clinic at BMC, Cambridge District Court, or Quincy District Court on Thursday mornings.
+The Consumer Unit at Greater Boston Legal Services staffs the Consumer Debt Practicum in Small Claims Court at the Boston Municipal Court (BMC) Roxbury Division, East Boston Division, Charlestown Division and Chelsea District Court.
+The practicum provides pro bono representation to low-income defendants in small claims court on credit card collection matters.
+Students will participate at the BMC Roxbury Division on Wednesday afternoons from 1 – 4 pm (or earlier if cases resolve before 4 pm).

-Students will represent low-income debtors in negotiations and small claims trials, under the supervision of the clinic instructors.
-The students’ involvement in each case begins and ends within the several-hour period of each clinic session.
+Students will represent low-income debtors in negotiations and small claims magistrate trials under the supervision of the clinic instructor.
+The students’ involvement in each case begins and ends during the court session under a limited assistance representation (LAR) model.
 Students will develop the practical skills of client interviewing and counseling, negotiation, and oral advocacy.
 Students will learn about the debt collection industry, common defenses to consumer debt collection suits, and how to litigate Fair Debt Collection Practices Act claims in these cases.